cdarrach/cdarrach/README.md

 ---

 ### I'm motivated by:
-- Turning **complex data into validated, clear insights** for evidence-based decision-making
+- Turning complex data into validated, clear insights for evidence-based decision-making
-- Contributing to teams that value **quality, clarity, and long-term impact**
-- Learning through **experimentation, iteration, and curiosity**
+- Learning through experimentation and curiosity
-- Solving interesting **puzzles and problems**
+- Solving interesting puzzles and problems
-- **Innovating** and creating new devices/processes/etc. that are useful
+- Innovating and creating new devices/processes/etc. that are useful
-- Encouraging **STEM education and inquiry-driven learning**
+- Improving STEM education for underrepresented groups

 ---

-### Thanks for reading!
-- Feel free to explore my latest project repos or reach out on LinkedIn as I'm happy to connect or collaborate!
+### Feel free to explore my latest project repos or reach out on LinkedIn as I'm happy to connect or collaborate!
-- Based in **Charlottetown, PEI** | Open to **remote/hybrid roles in data analytics/engineering/science** or technical learning pathways
+- Based in **Charlottetown, PEI** | Open to **remote/hybrid roles in data analytics/engineering/science**
 <div align="center"><a href="https://www.linkedin.com/in/cdarrach/" target="_blank">
 <img src=https://img.shields.io/badge/linkedin-%231E77B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white alt=linkedin style="margin-bottom: 5px;" />
 </a>